helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

 mvn package
 ```

-To build the application without running the tests, use:
+To build the application without running tests:

 ```shell
 mvn package -DskipTests
 ```

-This example uses Helidon APIs that are currently marked as preview.
-Maven passes
+This example uses Helidon APIs marked as preview.
+Maven passes `-Ahelidon.api.preview=ignore` to the compiler, so the
-`-Ahelidon.api.preview=ignore` to the compiler, so individual Java files do not need preview-warning suppression
+Java sources do not need preview-warning suppression annotations.
-annotations.

 Start the packaged application: